bboc/things3-export/README.md

 ## Changelog

 - v 1.0.2.
 (2021-01-08):
-    -   re-arranged the GUI for better usability
+    -   re-designed the GUI for better usability
     -   default Things 3 database is now automatically selected
     -   fixed a bug that prevented opening the file dialog for selecting the database
 -   v1.0.1 (2020-12-20)